 Standardising maintenance processes in mining improves safety, efficiency, and equipment maintenance.
 Ways to achieve this include developing preventive maintenance programs, implementing computerised maintenance management systems (CMMS) like On Key, establishing standard operating procedures (SOPs), and fostering a culture of continuous improvement.
 Pragma’s solutions, such as asset health monitoring using IoT technologies and mobile work management applications, support these efforts.
 Standardisation ensures consistent and correct work execution, reduces errors, and enables effective management of maintenance plans and resources.
 Regular evaluation and improvement enhance overall performance and safety.
 Standardising maintenance processes control costs, improve equipment reliability, and ensures compliance with mining safety and environmental regulations.

-Investing in a reliability engineering program is crucial for mining houses struggling with equipment failures.
+Investing in a reliability engineering programme is crucial for mining houses struggling with equipment failures.
 It focuses on critical assets and optimising their performance to prevent future failures.
 This proactive approach reduces downtime and maintenance costs.
 Reliability engineering in mining involves identifying failure modes, developing preventive maintenance plans, implementing reliability-centred maintenance (RCM), using condition monitoring techniques, establishing performance metrics, conducting root cause analysis, and implementing predictive maintenance techniques.
 Pragma offers reliability engineering solutions, including full-time engineers, consultation, coaching, and learning pathways to empower mining teams to manage and execute reliability engineering programs.

 Maintenance, engineering, and supply chain integration and communication are vital for efficient mining operations.
 To achieve this, implementing an inventory management system, a computerised maintenance management system (CMMS), and regular communication processes between teams are essential.
 Similarly, integrating with the store department optimises material flow and availability.
 Implementing an enterprise resource planning (ERP) system, establishing communication channels, and developing a supplier management program are effective strategies.
 These measures enhance equipment uptime, reduce maintenance costs, and improve safety by ensuring prompt parts availability and swiftly addressing issues.